vaginessa/tlsmetric-android/README.md

 # README #

-TLSMetric is still pre-aplha and under development state.
+TLSMetric is still pre-alpha and under development state.

 TLSMetric is an app for evaluation of TLS-encryped communication on the device.
 The program blames other apps and server with no/weak encryption or bad certificate verification.
 Furthermore the communication behavior of installed apps should be revealed.

 -- Proof of Concept state --
 - This app is currently being developed as a "Proof of Concept" for my bachelor thesis and will developed further afterwards.

 - SU rights on the Android-phone are currently required, a VPN capture functionality is in design.